-In last week’s blog post, I discussed three ways to find new staff for your physical therapy private practice.
+In another blog post, I discussed three ways to find new staff for your physical therapy business private practice.
 This time, let’s address a question that arises before that question comes up.
 It is:

 I’ve worked with hundreds of practices all over the country and I’ve found that practices go through three stages of physical therapy business.